maneatingduck/wsl_bootstrap/README.md

 After running the setup scripts (bs.sh and/or individual scripts) you can export the distro to a tar file, copy it to your VM, and import it into your VMs WSL instance.
 # TLDR
+These instructions are meant to get you a working wsl install, optionally offline.
+It will work with vpn and includes host dns resolution.

 If you're running this on a Hyper-V VM, we need to turn on nested virtualization.
 In host powershell terminal, with all vms turned off:
 ```
 get-vm |Set-VMProcessor -ExposeVirtualizationExtensions $true
 ```